-We are Tom and Anthony of Good as Gold, a specialty coffee shop located in Brockley, London.
+We are Tom (Left) and Anthony (Right) of Good as Gold, a specialty coffee shop located in Brockley, London.

 We had a concession at 9 Windmill Street, Fitzrovia, but unfortunately due to the pandemic, and the city turning into a ghost town we decided to move to our adopted neighbourhood – Brockley.

 Here's a summary about both our previous experiences leading up to the beginning of Good as Gold: